cloudmesh-community/fa19-516-144/project/report.md

 ### Encrypting and Decrypting Cloudmesh Attributes

-#### Process for Encryption
+#### Internal Process for Encryption

 1. Copy the contents of the config into a secure temporary file
-  - If at any time an error occurs the original config file is restored
+If at any time an error occurs the original config file is restored
 1. The cloudmesh.security.secpath value is queried from the config
 1. Load the key whose path is referenced in cloudmesh.security.publickey
 1. For each regular expression, apply it on all paths of the config file